FilmonK/Metabase_Supabase_Integration/README.md

 - Javascript/Typescript
 - Jsonwebtoken
 - Docker
+- Deno

 ## API calls to gather data
-We'll need to first figure out the proper call we need to make, as well as identify the structure of the response.
+First, we need to identify the correct API call and understand the structure of its response.
+While a proper API simplifies this process, in our case, we must examine the browser's network calls.
+This involves reviewing elements such as the URL, headers, and parameters.

 <img src="https://github.com/FilmonK/Metabase_Supabase_Integration/blob/main/readme_media/player_api_call.png?raw=true" alt="Player API Call" width="600">